 3. Training and Conditioning

 The American Kennel Club also recommends desensitization.
 Sometimes dogs fear loud sounds or vet/groomer visits due to limited exposure.
-Repeated exposure to the activities that cause fear may help to increase familiarity.
+Repeated exposure to the activities that cause fear may help to increase familiarity in a natural manner.
 However, this will not work for all dogs or all stimuli.
 Some concerns may run too deep or are as a result of previous trauma.

 5. Exercise and Nutrition